edufonseca/FSD50K_baseline/README.md

 - the FSD50K dataset can be downloaded from Zenodo: <a href="http://doi.org/10.5281/zenodo.4060432" target="_blank">http://doi.org/10.5281/zenodo.4060432</a>
 - our <a href="https://arxiv.org/pdf/2010.00475.pdf" target="_blank">journal preprint</a> describes in depth the creation of the dataset, as well as its characterization and baseline experiments
-- the FSD50K's companion site: <a href="https://annotator.freesound.org/fsd/release/FSD50K/" target="_blank">https://annotator.freesound.org/fsd/release/FSD50K/</a>
+- the FSD50K's companion site, where you can inspect the audio content of the dataset per category: <a href="https://annotator.freesound.org/fsd/release/FSD50K/" target="_blank">https://annotator.freesound.org/fsd/release/FSD50K/</a>

 Stay tuned for the code!
 Also, we will publish a blog post soon!